g-strzelecki/MemoriesFE/README.md

 Designed with React.js\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\

+## Info

 Link for the backend repository:\
  [https://github.com/g-strzelecki/MemoriesBE](https://github.com/g-strzelecki/MemoriesBE)

+Pull BE repo into folder called: memories-back\
+Pull FE repo into folder called: memories-front

+Keep both folders on the same dir level.

+Initialize package.json to import dependencies.

 ## Features info

-App is RWD build with flex.\
+App is RWD build with flex.

 To create new memory post just simply use the form.\
 To delete click on trash icon on single post.\